rettersoft/docs/src/pages/docs/components/classes.md

 > For more details about crons please visit <https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html>

+#### ASYNC_STATIC

+Async STATIC methods are the longer running versions of the regular STATIC methods.
+They run in the background and it's possible to execute them for 890 seconds.

 #### READ

 Read methods should be called in instance scope.
 They get the current value of the state but they cannot write anything.

+#### ASYNC_READ

+Async READ methods are the longer running versions of the regular READ methods.
+They run in the background and it's possible to execute them for 890 seconds.

 #### WRITE